CDCgov/SDP-Vocabulary-Service/windows/README.md

 # Getting Started on Windows
 This reference will show you how to install and get the application up and running in a local Microsoft Windows development environment.

-If you’re not on Windows, use the [Getting Started on Mac or Linux] guide.
+If you’re not on Windows, please refer to the [Getting Started on Mac or Linux].

 ## Tech
 The following technologies are used to built the SDP Vocabulary Service.